 Does United Airlines fly to Iceland?

-Which US cities have direct United flights to Iceland?
+Which U.S. cities have direct United flights to Iceland?

 How long is the flight to Iceland on United?